 Chief Bellegarde has championed that vision through all his leadership roles.
 First, as the Tribal Council Representative for the Touchwood-File Hills-Qu’Appelle Tribal Council, and then as the Chief of the Federation of Saskatchewan Indian Nations, Councillor and Chief of Little Black Bear First Nation, and National Chief of AFN, a position he held from 2014-2021.

 As National Chief, Chief Bellegarde campaigned tirelessly to close the gap in the quality of life between First Nations and other families in Canada.
 He led the AFN through a period of profound transformation in public awareness of First Nations concerns and priorities.
 Critical accomplishments include the passage of Canada’s first national legislation recognizing and protecting Indigenous languages, much needed changes in how government services in First Nations communities are funded, and securing a legal commitment to a national implementation of the United Nations Declaration on the Rights of Indigenous Peoples.

 Chief Bellegarde also influenced the acknowledgement of Indigenous Rights in the final Canada-United States-Mexico Agreement (CUSMA) as a member of the North American Free Trade Agreement (NAFTA) Advisory Council.
 He has also raised the international profile of First Nations expertise on sustainable development, promoting rights-based solutions to climate change.
 He is currently a special advisor to Fasken, an international law firm, and serves on the First Nations Bank of Canada Board of Directors and as a special advisor to His Majesty King Charles III’s Sustainable Markets Initiative.

-In recognition of his work, Chief Bellegarde has been awarded the Confederation Medal, the Saskatchewan Centennial Medal, and both the Queen Elizabeth II Diamond Jubilee Medal and Golden Jubilee Medal.
-In 2018, he was recognized with the Saskatchewan Order of Merit, and in 2019, was awarded an Honourary Doctorate of Laws from Queen’s University.
-Most recently, Chief Bellegarde was named “Nation Builder of the Year” by the Empire Club of Canada and the Honorary President of the Royal Canadian Geographic Society.
+In recognition of his work, Chief Bellegarde has been awarded the Confederation Medal; the Saskatchewan Centennial Medal; and the Queen Elizabeth II Diamond Jubilee Medal, Golden Jubilee Medal, and Platinum Jubilee Medal.
+He is also the recipient of the Saskatchewan Order of Merit and an Honorary Doctorate of Laws from both Queen’s University and Lakehead University.
+In 2021, Chief Bellegarde was named “Nation Builder of the Year” by the Empire Club of Canada and the Honorary President of the Royal Canadian Geographic Society.